Russia Vetoes U.N. Resolution on Space Nuclear Arms Race – What is Moscow Hiding?

 At the March council meeting where the US-Japan initiative was launched, UN Secretary-General António Guterres warned that “geopolitical tensions and mistrust have increased the risk of nuclear war to its highest point in decades.”

-He said that the movie Oppenheimer about Robert Oppenheimer, who led the American project during World War II that developed the atomic bomb, “brought the harsh reality of the nuclear end of the world to vivid life for millions of people around the world.”
+He said that the movie Oppenheimer regarding Robert Oppenheimer, who led the American project during World War II that developed the atomic bomb, “brought the harsh reality of the nuclear end of the world to vivid life for millions of people around the world.”

 “Humanity cannot survive an Oppenheimer sequel,” the UN chief said.